Souvik8426/Face_recognisation/ReadMe.md

 # Facial Features Detection

-"This project utilizes OpenCV and face_recognition libraries for real-time detection of faces, eyes, noses, and mouths from a live video stream.
+This project utilizes OpenCV and face_recognition libraries for real-time detection of faces, eyes, noses, and mouths from a live video stream.
 It's versatile, suitable for security, surveillance, or interactive games.
 There are two versions: one provides real-time face labeling from a webcam feed (requires a working webcam or else error will be thrown), while the other processes images from the asset folder.
-To use your own images, place them in the asset folder and rename accordingly."
+To use your own images, place them in the asset folder and rename accordingly.

 ## Prerequisites